 - Tethered to iPhone

-Best Value: Apple Watch Series 3 with GPS
+Best value: Apple Watch SE GPS + Cellular

 - Fast processor

-Best for Runners: Apple Watch Series 5 GPS + Cellular
+Best for runners: Apple Watch Series 7 GPS + Cellular

-Cellular data is a great addition to the Apple Watch, letting you leave your iPhone behind when going on a run, visiting the grocery store, working outside, swimming, and more.
-It's also the only Apple Watch that you can stream Apple Music and Radio on, which is ideal when you want to go on a long run but don't want to bring your iPhone with you.
-This 2019 model also has an always-on display and international emergency calling (even if you don't have an active cellular plan).
+Cellular data is a great addition to the Apple Watch, letting you leave your best iPhone behind when going on a run, visiting the grocery store, working outside, swimming, and more.
+It's also the only Apple Watch that you can stream Apple Music and Radio on, which is ideal for going on a long run, but you don't want to bring your iPhone with you.
+This 2021 model also has an always-on display that's brighter than last year's model for better viewing in direct sunlight and international emergency calling (even if you don't have an active cellular plan).